ptavarez/tic_tac_dro_project/README.md

 ## Time Line

 We're given a week to finish this project.
 I plan to follow a schedule to keep myself well organized and on the right track.
-Below is a time line for my project.
+Below is a time line for my project:

 |  Date  |             Step              |
 |:--------|:------------------------------:|